Answers to commonly asked questions

 5. Picking Up and Receiving Your GVAussie

-We meet a majority of our clients at the Salt Lake City International Airport.
+A lot of of our clients request that we meet them at the Salt Lake City International Airport.
 We are happy to bring the puppy to the airport so you can catch a quick return flight to get back to your home destination.
 By GVAussies meeting you at the airport, this makes traveling more convenient and less of a hassle, it eliminates the renting of a car and traveling to our home.

 You choose whichever you prefer.
 We try to plan pick-up in advance to ensure we set aside ample time to go over everything.
 We have paperwork, supplies and goodies all packed up and ready for your puppy to be on his/her way quickly.